david-hall/vzome-sharing/_posts/2022-08-27-Embedded-video-demo-22-30-00.md

   </figcaption>
 </figure>

-The model and video are by John Kostick.
+The model and video are by John Hall.

 The raw markdown source file for this post is [here](https://raw.githubusercontent.com/david-hall/vzome-sharing/main/_posts/2022-08-27-Embedded-video-demo-22-30-00.md).